 #chroot /sysroot #passwd

 with the above command, you can change the password of any user along with the root.

 Step 5: SELinux AutoRelabeling

-The labeling of SELinux is a very much important thing to do in CentOS/RHEL 7 system because there the SELinux enables and if you missed this step you will not be able to login with you new passwd which you got reset in the previous step.
-The following command will change and relabeled the SELinux context in the entire system after reboot
+The relabeling of SELinux is a very much important thing to do in CentOS/RHEL 7 system because there the SELinux enables and if you missed this step you will not be able to log in with your new password which you got reset in the previous step.
+The following command will change and relabeled the SELinux context in the entire system after the reboot

 Step 6: Reboot System

 We have successfully cracked or OS password now we need to get this system reboot with the following command